psolymos/abmispecies/pages/multispecies/old-forest-birds.md

 ## Species richness map

-Species richness is the sum of occurrence probabilities of multiple species within each 1 km<sup>2</sup> mapping unit.
+Species richness is the sum of mean occurrence probabilities of multiple species within each 1 km<sup>2</sup> mapping unit.
+The scale of reference for species richness is 1 ha.

 <img src="{{ site.contents }}/multispecies/old-forest-birds/multi-map-richness.png" class="img-responsive" alt="Richness map" width="60%"/>